TriForceX/JediKnightPlus/README.md

 - [ ] Enable push/pull force effect color to match with the color of lightsaber
 - [ ] Enable the color for the second blade with dual blade lightsabers
 - [ ] Custom saber trail length
-- [ ] Custom in-game duel challenge music
+- [ ] Custom ingame duel challenge music
 - [ ] Custom flag transparency (For CTF & CTY game type)
 - [ ] Show player icons on scoreboard
 - [x] Server emotes menu for usage and binding